AreaLayer/HyperArm/README.md

  P2P API for Hypercore
 # Service
-Our product offer API price baes on Hypercore
+Our product offer API price basead on Hypercore